Vucub Caquix: The Twins Shooting Vucub-Caquix: Earlier Scenes

 Battle between Vucub Caquix and the Hero Twins, Stela 2 from Izapa, Mexico.

 The 16th-century Popol Vuh episode has been used for interpreting certain early stone monuments as well as Classic-period pottery scenes.
-References to the episode are already present on the Late Preclassic stela 25 from Izapa, near the Pacific coast, where a man with a mutilated arm looks upward towards a bird perched on a three, on a ceramic plate from Quintana Roo found near Chetumal known as the Blom Plate where a finely detailed painting makes a clear representation of the scene where the Hero Twins shot Vucub Caquix with their blowgun and on a facade of the Copan ballcourt, where a war-serpent head inserted between the legs of a large bird holds the severed arm of Hunahpu.
+References to the episode are already present on the Late Preclassic stela 25 from Izapa, near the Pacific coast, where a man with a mutilated arm looks upward towards a bird perched on a tree, on a ceramic plate from Quintana Roo found near Chetumal known as the Blom Plate where a finely detailed painting makes a clear representation of the scene where the Hero Twins shot Vucub Caquix with their blowgun and on a facade of the Copan ballcourt, where a war-serpent head inserted between the legs of a large bird holds the severed arm of Hunahpu.
 The episode has also been connected to Izapa's stela 2, where two small figures assumed to be the Twin Heroes flank a large descending bird personifier (perhaps a royal ancestor).